rbisdorff/Digraph3/docSphinx/index.rst

 Introduction
 ------------

-This documentation, also available at the |location_link1|, describes the Python3 resources for implementing decision aid algorithms in the context of a bipolarly-valued outranking approach ([1]_, [2]_).
+This documentation, also available on the `Read The Docs <https://readthedocs.org/>`_ site: |location_link1|, describes the Python3 resources for implementing decision aid algorithms in the context of a bipolarly-valued outranking approach ([1]_, [2]_).
 These computing resources are useful in the field of *Algorithmic Decision Theory* (http://www.algodec.org/) and more specifically in outranking based *Multiple Criteria Decision Aid* (MCDA).

 .. |location_link1| raw:: html